 NQR is lavishly illustrated (with colour and b&w photographs and drawings) again from a wide range of sources, with some of the photographs having never been publicly available before.

 Following on from where "Gentleman & Warrior" closed, "No Queensbury Rules" covers the next phase in the lives of Fairbairn and Sykes, which coincided with one of the most traumatic eras in Britain's history.
 Their contribution was not well known at the time, and whilst perhaps small in the scheme of things, their legacy has passed on through the decades since.

 NQR takes you to where it all began.

 £30 + shipping

 416pp including colour photo plates and note pages

-LATEST NEWS: Please note that there has been a printing error in this first edition, first printing, which has resulted in duplication of text on three pages.
-I am automatically issuing an addendum in pdf format, and will shortly be making a printed addendum available as well.
+Please note that there has been a printing error in this first edition, first printing, which has resulted in duplication of text on three pages.
+I am automatically issuing an addendum in pdf format, and a printed addendum is enclosed with every book purchased.